junioranheu/junioranheu/README.md

 * 💻  I'm currently working as a .NET dev;
 * 🌍  I'm based in Lorena, São Paulo;
 * ✉️  You can contact me at [junioranheu@gmail.com](mailto:junioranheu@gmail.com);
-* 🧠  I'm learning React Native and Unit Testing (xUnit in .NET);
+* ⚡  I'm experienced in C#, .NET Framework/Core, React.js/Next.js, MySQL and SQL Server.
+And I learned a bit of React Native and Unit Testing (xUnit in .NET);
-* ⚡  I know C#, .NET Framework/Core, React.js/Next.js, MySQL and SQL Server;
+* 🧠  I'm currently learning Angular;

 ### Skills